guilhermej/simplecrawler/README.md

 # simplecrawler
-A simple web crawler that crawls all Internet content.
+A simple python web crawler that crawls all Internet content.